Apocryphal Hebrew Angel Names

 That list matters because it shows how later archangel traditions grew beyond the smaller set of names most readers already know.
 It also shows why spelling variants belong to the evidence, not outside it.

-Readers who want to compare those names with archangel framing can move into Hebrew archangel names after they understand that Enochic lists are source-specific rather than universal.
+Readers who want to compare those names with archangel framing can move into the archangel lane after they understand that Enochic lists are source-specific rather than universal.

 Azazel and the Watchers need the strongest caution